 I soon became withdrawn, isolated and all consumed by my eating disorder, a complete shell of who I used to be.
 My hair was falling out, I was freezing and all I could think about was numbers and food.
 Luckily for me, after starting a course of day patient therapy and treatment, coupled with a family holiday I had my turning point which changed my life.
 I recall recognising how near to death I was, with the dire effects of starvation on my mind and body, at this very moment I admitted that dying would be easier than fighting this illness and having to let go of the distorted comfort it gave me.
 Thankfully I chose life and my long, painful but amazing transformation of recovery began.

 Alas Phelan Well was created and Laura’s mission to coach, support and get people on track with their health and wellbeing.
-Laura Phelan is also a consultant who runs corporate workshops and delivers talks to help companies and individuals develop a better relationship with food and overall sense of wellbeing.
+Laura Phelan is also a renowned speaker who runs corporate workshops and delivers talks to help companies, schools, festivals and individuals develop a better relationship with food and overall sense of wellbeing.